Yarashoo Agro Industry - CARE

 Agricultural products make up about 80% of Ethiopia’s exports and tend to be unprocessed commodities.
 Only 1 – 2% of these products have any value additions to them such as drying, processing or canning.
 In addition, Ethiopia has high rates of post-harvest food loss with fruits and vegetables contributing to 33% of the losses.

-Through its brand Aifa Foods, Yarashoo transforms surplus fruits into nutritious, climate-smart dried snacks to reduce post-harvest losses and improve farmer incomes in Ethiopia.
-In partnership with CARE Denmark, the startup works with over 30 smallholder farmers and provides tailored support through a centralized Farmer Data Management System that provides yield forecasting and transportation timelines.
+Through its brand Aifa Foods, the startup transforms surplus fruits into nutritious, climate-smart dried snacks to reduce post-harvest losses and improve farmer incomes in Ethiopia.
+In partnership with CARE Denmark, the startup has onboarded 60 farmers and has provided them with tailored support through a centralized Farmer Data Management System that provides yield forecasting and transportation timelines.
 The partnership also trains farmers in post-harvest handling, promotes regenerative composting, and is introducing decentralized solar drying technologies.

 The dried produce market is a relatively new one in Ethiopia and holds untapped potential to reduce post-harvest losses and improve farmers’ livelihoods by giving them a stable market and income.
-Along with the support of its partner CARE, the startup will also train farmers on agricultural methods to increase yields that will both boost their incomes and give the startup a high quality, steady supply of fresh produce required to scale.
-The partnership will also build farmers’ capacity to dry and package goods at the farm level to reduce post-harvest losses and command higher prices due to the value addition.
+Along with the support of its partner CARE, the startup is also training farmers on agricultural methods to increase yields that will both boost their incomes and give the startup a high quality, steady supply of fresh produce required to scale.
+The partnership is building farmers’ capacity to dry and package goods at the farm level to reduce post-harvest losses and command higher prices due to the value addition.
+As a result of these capacity building efforts, the startup is already seeing a decrease in spoilage and better product quality, especially in the handling of mangoes and bananas.

-As part of building a robust supply chain, the Yarashoo team visited cooperatives in Afar, Arbaminch and Sidama to assess and onboard farmers.
+As part of building a robust supply chain, the AIFA team visited cooperatives in Afar, Arbaminch and Sidama to assess and onboard farmers.
 The team visited farmers growing a variety of fruits including bananas, mangoes, apples, plums and pineapples and gained deeper insight into their challenges and needs.
-The team will build a farmer outreach plan based on these visits and train onboarded farmers in good agricultural practices.
+AIFA has sourced a little more than 1800 kgs of pineapple, 2200 kgs of mango and 2400 kgs of bananas.

-Yarashoo is also working with experts on identifying and achieving industry and global certifications that will expand its global market reach and make its products more attractive to retailers.
-The startup is also focused on ensuring its processing facility complies with regulatory requirements and will renew its Ethiopian Food and Drug Authority license so it can continue to operate in the market.
+The AIFA team is also working with experts on identifying and achieving industry and global certifications that will expand its global market reach and make its products more attractive to retailers.
+The startup is focused on ensuring its processing facility complies with regulatory requirements and renewed its Ethiopian Food and Drug Authority license so it can continue to operate in the market.
+The next step is prioritizing its ISO certification, and the startup is working with a local institution and the Ethiopia Horticulture Exporter Association on the process.

 CARE has strong experience and in-country relationships with ministries and farmer groups in Ethiopia.
 It will facilitate introductions to the necessary government stakeholders who can help with policy interventions that could improve the enabling market environment for dried fruit companies in Ethiopia and the ease of doing business globally.
 It will also develop a case study that will share learning related to the sector and journey of the Yarashoo to becoming investment-ready.